pavel-khritonenko/khritonenko-ru/gRPC/readme.md

     .Intercept(new XApiAuthInterceptor());
 ```

 > Unfortunately, there is no convenient way to mark some methods with some kind of attributes or operation filters as it could be done using `ASP.NET Core`.
-At least I'm not aware about these possibilities at the moment.
-Afaik there is system of plugins those allow to extend `protoc` functionality.
+Afaik there is system of plugins those allow to extend `protoc` functionality but it doesn't seem "easy-to-go" thing.

 ## Validation